Nonsymmetric Reduction-based Algebraic Multigrid: Reduction-based algebraic multigrid

-Thus, in the nonsymmetric setting, ideal transfer operators are ``ideal'' in a reduction sense: when coupled with an exact solve on F-points, $R_{\textnormal{ideal}}$ and $P_{ideal}$ each lead to an exact two-level method, independent of the accompanying interpolation and restriction operators, respectively.\footnote{Note that the ordering of solving the coarse- and fine-grid problems is important: the F-point solve must \textit{follow} coarse-grid correction with $R_{\textnormal{ideal}}$, while the F-point solve must \textit{precede} coarse-grid correction with $P_{ideal}$.}
+Thus, in the nonsymmetric setting, ideal transfer operators are ``ideal'' in a reduction sense: when coupled with an exact solve on F-points, $R_{\textnormal{ideal}}$ and $P_{ideal}$ each lead to an exact two-level method, independent of the accompanying interpolation and restriction operators, respectively.
+Note that the ordering of solving the coarse- and fine-grid problems is important: \tcb{in order to be an exact reduction,} the F-point solve must \textit{follow} coarse-grid correction with $R_{\textnormal{ideal}}$, while the F-point solve must \textit{precede} coarse-grid correction with $P_{ideal}$.